 From wetter weather to warmer temperatures, our climate is changing and bringing considerable new challenges for the city.
 This means Aberdeen will need to get ready, adjusting to the impacts and making the most of new opportunities.

-We are working with the University of Aberdeen, Adaptation Scotland and local organisations to develop Aberdeen Adapts, a city-wide climate adaptation framework.
+We worked with the University of Aberdeen, Adaptation Scotland and local organisations to develop Aberdeen Adapts, a city-wide climate adaptation framework.

-Aberdeen Adapts aims to increase awareness of the climate challenges and opportunities facing Aberdeen, setting the foundations for long term local partnership working on climate change.
+Aberdeen Adapts was approved in 2019.
+The Framework aims to increase awareness of the climate challenges and opportunities facing Aberdeen, setting the foundations for long term local partnership working on climate change.

 Why adapt to climate change?